pykickstart/pykickstart/docs/kickstart-docs.rst

    **Omitting the core group can produce a system that is not bootable or that cannot finish the install.
 Use with caution.**

+``--excludeWeakdeps``

+    Do not install packages from weak dependencies.
+These are packages linked to the selected package set by Recommends and Supplements flags.
+By default weak dependencies will be installed.

 Group-level options
 -------------------